Join Us At Process Mining Camp 2025!

 Software Update

-Thanks for all your feedback, you are really doing the Lord’s work here.
+Thanks for all your feedback and your bug reports.
 Keep it up and, as always, thank you for using Disco!

 How to update